Canada at 150: Three anniversaries, three national portraitsWritten by Subby Szterszky

-On July 1 of this year, Canada celebrated its 150th birthday, with all the public and private festivities that such an anniversary calls for.
+On July 1, 2017, Canada celebrated its 150th birthday, with all the public and private festivities that such an anniversary calls for.
 At 150, our country is still a relative newcomer on the world stage.
 Nevertheless, a century and a half is plenty of time on which to reflect, to consider who we are as a nation, where we’ve come from and where we’re headed.

 These three anniversaries offer three portraits, seen from different angles, of our national identity.
 Together, they form a mosaic of what it has meant to be Canadian, and what it might mean in the future.